Jordan-Finlay/Wedding-Checker/README.md

 # Validator Testing
 I used CI Python Linter for validation checks: <https://pep8ci.herokuapp.com/#>
-All checks are passed and is running smoothly
+All checks are passed and it's running smoothly

 <div align="center"><img src="assets/readme/cipython" alt="An image of CI Python Linter validation check"></div>

 # Bugs
-I've been lucky and not encountered many bugs whilst making this project I did get one where it turned my scipt into 'null'.
-I've no idea as to why it did but I reloaded my old script, lost some code but continued fine
+I've been lucky and not encountered many bugs whilst making this project.
+I did get one where it turned my scipt into 'null'.
+I've no idea why it did, but I reloaded my old script which resulted in some lost code, but I continued just fine.

 <div align="center"><img src="assets/readme/nullbug.jpg"></div>